Custom Domain Setup

 The majority of these services use the symbol

-@ to represent the root domain when configuring a CNAME record.
+@ (NOT www) to represent the root domain when configuring a CNAME record.
 For example, to configure your root domain using most services, the CNAME record will look like this:

 If your domain is registered with a service that does not support root level CNAMEs, don’t worry: who you purchase your domain from (your registrar) and who manages your DNS can be different.
 We recommend moving your DNS to be managed by Cloudflare.
 For detailed instructions, see the tutorial How to create a Cloudflare account and add a website